revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-119.Jack wants to share his global variable with his friend across modules but he doesn't know how to do can you help him to share?
+119. Jack wants to share his global variable with his friend across modules, but he doesn't know how to do it.
+Can you help him to do this?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- To share global variables across modules, we need to create a special module, then import the config module into all modules of our application.
+- To share global variables across modules, we need to create a special module, and then import the config module into all modules of our application.
 This lets the module be global to all modules.

 </details>

 ---

-120.Brian is asking his student Which directory are currently in he/she won't know where they are in How will you help them to find the current directory?
+120. Brian is asking his student about the directory that is currently used and he/she won't know where they are.
+How will you help them to find the current directory?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- To find current direcoty, we use the function/method `getcwd()`.
+- To find the current directory, we use the function/method `getcwd()`.
 We need to import it from the module os.

 ```python
 import os